0xrishabh/0xrishabh/_posts/2023-09-11-Contract-Deployment-From_EOA.md

 ---
 layout: post
-title: Internals of contract deployment from an EOA
+title: How does contract deployment works with an EOA?
 date: '2023-09-16'
 summary: Demistifying the details of contract deployment from EOA
 ---

-# How does contract deployment works with an EOA?

 I encountered this question and attempted to find an answer on the internet, but I couldn't find a straightforward explanation.
 Does it simply "work" like magic?